alphecca-st/Alphecca-Docs/alphecca-tool-guide/air-drop.md

 - You don’t need to know the address.
 The platform can retrieve all the tokens you hold through your wallet app.
 Simply make a selection.

 ### 3. Import a CSV File with Recipient Wallet Addresses and Amounts
 - You can download a sample CSV file.
-(Typically, the first column (header) will be ignored during the upload.)
+(Header will be ignored during the upload.)
 - Check the total number of recipient wallets and the total token amount.

-### 4. Press the "Air Drop" Button and Sign the Transaction
+### 4. Click the "Air Drop" Button and Sign the Transaction